Nottingham city centre: Eastside City

-Eastside City is the name of the redevelopment project that is set to transform an extensive former industrial brownfield area to the east of Nottingham city centre's historic core.
+There is a redevelopment project in progress that is changing the former industrial brownfield area to the east of Nottingham city centre's historic core, which will be known as Eastside City.
 This area stretches from the Nottingham-Beeston Canal in the south towards the National Ice Centre.
-At the heart of the regeneration zone will be The Island site which will be overhauled to become a city quarter with public open spaces, restaurants and bars and a new park for the city's inhabitants.
-The development will consist of new homes, offices and retail units.
+There are plans to create a site named 'The Island', which will form the heart of the regeneration zone with public open spaces, restaurants and bars and a park for the city's inhabitants.
+The planned development consists of homes, offices and retail units.